robstave/Meowcards/cards/go/go-qz2-a.md

 What does "zero value" initialization mean in Go's design philosophy?

-A) All variables must be explicitly initialized
+- A. All variables must be explicitly initialized
-B) Variables are always initialized to nil
+- B. Variables are always initialized to nil
-C) Every type has a useful default state without explicit initialization
+- C. Every type has a useful default state without explicit initialization
-D) Variables start with random values until assigned
+- D. Variables start with random values until assigned

 ### Back

-**C) Every type has a useful default state without explicit initialization**
+**C. Every type has a useful default state without explicit initialization**

 Go initializes variables to their "zero value" (0 for numeric types, false for booleans, "" for strings, nil for pointers/slices/maps/channels), ensuring safe usage without explicit initialization and eliminating a whole class of undefined behavior bugs.

 <!-- Card End -->